Ahkonsu/wpproatoz-code-snippets/README.md

 ## Usage

 1. Navigate to tools menu Tools >> WPPro Code Snippets
-2. Loook fo this admin support page on the Users >> Support Access
+2. Look for the admin support page on the Users >> Support Access

 ### Admin Settings
 1. Turn on and off the differnt filters or actions.
-2, Admin support access create temp logins for the wite that are limted use and expire.
+2, Admin support access creates temp logins for the site that are limted use and expire.

 ## Frequently Asked Questions